obsidiansystems/hydra-pay/README.md

 `POST /hydra/heads`

 To create a Head you will give it a friendly name and list the addresses that will become the participants.
-You can choose to start the network of hydra-nodes or not by setting startNetwork accordingly.
+Creating the head starts the Hydra network.

 Example payload:
 ``` json